sa7890722/Find-path-using-Q-Learning/README.md

 Download the zip file, extract it and run the program in any python IDE or in the command line.

 # How it works
-Left click any cell to make it a wall
+Left click any cell to make it a wall <br />
-Right click the cell that you want to make your start position Middle click the cell that you want to make your target position (Make sure to choose the destination at the end)
+Right click the cell that you want to make your start position <br />
+Middle click the cell that you want to make your target position <br />
+(Make sure to choose the destination at the end)

 Keep a track of the console as some useful instructions are displayed there.